Qiskit/rustworkx/retworkx-lib/README.md

 This crate contains the rust library retworkx-lib.
 This library is part of the retworkx project.
-However while the larger retworkx project is a Python library that offers a general purpose high performance graph library written in Rust retworkx-lib is a pure rust library that offers a stable rust API for any downstream crate that need it.
+However while the larger retworkx project is a Python library that offers a general purpose high performance graph library written in Rust, retworkx-lib is a pure rust library that offers a stable rust API for any downstream crate that need it.